How to Apply for Undergraduate Studies

 We ask that you provide two letters of recommendation from teachers or professors with whom you have taken classes and who can tell us more about you and your academic potential.
 Online forms for your recommenders are provided in both the AUP Application Portal and Common Application (in the Common Application, first-year applicants use the “School Report” and the “Teacher Evaluation;” transfer applicants use two “Instructor Evaluations”).

 In your application, please include transcripts from your last three years of schooling.
 Transcripts include your grades/marks and examination results (if applicable) through your most recently completed semester or grading period.
 If you are still in school, the transcript will obviously not include your current courses in progress.

 These transcripts must be in English or French, or be accompanied by a certified translation.
-When you apply you can submit unofficial transcripts online, but if you’re admitted to AUP, you will need to submit official final transcripts and examination results before you are allowed to enroll and before we can consider you for advanced standing credit or transfer credit.
+When you apply, you can submit unofficial transcripts online.
+If you’re admitted to AUP, you will need to submit official final transcripts and examination results before you are allowed to enroll and before we can consider you for advanced standing credit or transfer credit.